 Azel Stand Mount, state of the art Radian beryllium compression driver, 1" throat

-Images on this page directly to the right and some below: "Satin Chocolate Walnut" Azel atop matching finish extra-cost SuperStand SRP $3700/3 pieces (sell $2500) including Dayton SA1000 kilowatt sub amp.
-5-year warranty as new.
+Images on this page directly to the right and some below: trade-in "Satin Chocolate Walnut" Azel SRP $7100 w/optional grille.
+Azel shown atop same/matching finish extra-cost SuperStand SRP $3700/3 pieces (sell for $2500) including Dayton SA1000 kilowatt sub amp.

-This demo Azel includes optional grilles, $600/pr SRP.
+This trade-in Azel includes optional grilles, $600/pr SRP.

 A 1000% acoustically transparent cosmetic upgrade: hides fastening screws and the forward facing fiber mounting gasket on the 12 inch mid bass.
 Ring and four flush mount flat head screws finished in black satin powder coat.
 For likeness see Gina (ring standard on Gina, no grille option).